FRATF Discusses Roads/Culverts/Revenue Options

 It is one thing to bring in your family or a friend.
 An example of this would be that sometimes people sign in 15 different cars to go to Balboa Beach.
 Is that the same as someone bringing in your brother to stay at your house for the weekend?

 Utility Rates – Water/wastewater increases are being looked at.
-Based on the last survey that was done, we are fairly compatible to surrounding area utility rates.
+Based on the last survey that was done, we are fairly compatible with surrounding area utility rates.
 They will take another look at this and update the numbers.

 Other Revenue Sources…

-Outside Service Provider Opportunities – Water and waste water – We know that there is potential.
+Outside Service Provider Opportunities – Water and wastewater – We know that there is potential.
 However, there is also a challenge.
 “With every challenge, there may be opportunities to work together on that challenge,” Keck stated.

 Regular/Special – FRATF’s goal is to present options to the Board across the areas.
 FRATF’s job would be easy if they just raised assessments.
 Keck said, “we are not looking at it as if it is the ONLY thing we are going to do.”